Undergraduate Courses

 For information about the degrees offered by the department, see the Undergraduate Degrees page.

-SIE 250: Introduction to Systems and Industrial Engineering
+SIE 250: Introduction to Systems & Industrial Engineering

-System modeling the elementary constructs and principles of system models including discrete-time, discrete-state system theory; finite state machines; modeling components, coupling, modes, and homomorphisms system design; requirements, life-cycle, performance measures and cost measures, tradeoffs, alternative design concepts, testing plan, and documentation.
+System modeling; the elementary constructs and principles of system models including discrete time, discrete-state system theory; finite state machines; modeling components, system coupling, and system experiments (simulation).
+System design including requirements, life-cycle, performance measures and cost measures, tradeoffs, alternative design concepts, testing plan, and documentation.
 Applications and case studies from engineering.

 SIE 265: Engineering Management I